-At this time, all museum programs are postponed or cancelled through the end of April.
+At this time all museum programs, with the exception of summer camp, are postponed or cancelled through the end of July.
 Whenever possible, The Durham will reschedule the public programs originally scheduled during the closure period.
 If you have a question about an event or program you have registered for, please email us at info@DurhamMuseum.org.

 We thank you for your support during these challenging times.
 Please be safe and well—we look forward to seeing you at the museum soon.

 As of May 2020, we wrapped up our online field trips for the 2020 school year.
 Thank you to all our viewers, special guest and team members for being a part of this program.
 If you missed any of our virtual field trips, you can watch them at your own convenience with the link provided.